ospfranco/ospfranco.github.io/_posts/2024-06-25-client guide to react native modules.md

 Forget about fabric, it's about how UI components are rendered using the `JSI` and it's mostly internal.
 It will have very little influence on your module, with the exception on how your UI components are registered.

-## Bridgeless

-It's just a configuration flag that completely removes the JSON bridge. `old arch` modules will still work (in fact they will use the JSI too).
-It's just part of the migration to kill the old bridge once and for all.

 # Turbo Modules

-All the internals of RN started to migrate from JSON to interacting with C++.
-So we now need a new way to create native modules for React Native.
-Turbo Modules are a solution to this problem.
-Is it important to know: `Turbo Modules` are **built** on top of `JSI`.
-You can have `new arch` modules (that use the JSI) without Turbo Modules, but not the other way around. `Turbo Modules` take a Typescript or Flow file, and then with a ungodly amount of JavaScript generate a bunch of C++ code, which React Native then includes in your project.
-They are also a DSL of TypeScript/Flow (😥).
+Turbo Modules are how we create JSI enabled native modules.
+Turbo Modules are **built** on top of `JSI`.
+You can have `new arch` modules (that use the JSI) without Turbo Modules, but not the other way around. `Turbo Modules` take a Typescript or Flow file, and then generate a bunch of C++ code, which React Native then includes in your project.
+They allow for lazy initialization of modules which makes your app start faster.
+There are many drawbacks though.
+The codegen system is finicky at best, it has already had many breaking changes between versions.
+Documentation is scant and confusing.

-> `Turbo Modules` are **built on top** of the `JSI`

-## Pros

-- Lazy initialization
-- Much faster runtime performance
-- Synchronized function definitions between JS and native

-## Cons

-- Much more harder to setup
-- Lack of documentation
-- Require C++ knowledge and good knowledge of the internals of RN if you deviate from the golden path

 # Expo modules

-`Turbo Modules` and the necessary knowledge to make use of `JSI` is not trivial at all.
-It requires knowledge of C++, ObjC, Kotlin/Java, Java's JNI, the build systems and knowledge of the internals of RN.
-The great guys at expo saw from a mile away that for a company/team building an app in React Native, it is pretty much an impossible task to learn how to code all of these by themselves.
-Therefore they also applied ungodly amounts of Kotlin/Swift magic and created their own module system.
+`Turbo Modules` and the necessary knowledge to make use of the `JSI` is not trivial.
+It requires C++, ObjC, Kotlin/Java, Java's JNI, build systems and some of the internals of RN.
+The guys at expo saw from a mile away that for a team building an app in React Native, it is pretty much an impossible task to learn how to code all of these by themselves.
+Therefore they baked their own module system into the Expo framework.

-## Pros

-- Much more easier to expose native (Swift/Kotlin) functions to JS
-- They still use the JSI, so they are quite fast
-- Much easier to create and move around

-## Cons

-- **Only run on expo apps**
-- JSI is C++, Expo Modules are Swift/Kotlin, so **there is** a runtime performance cost.
-It's not nothing, might or might not be critical depending on your module.
-I posted benchmarks in my Twitter.
-- The signatures of functions need to be adjusted manually between native and the JS side
+They require much less boilerplate.
+Expo itself holds the necessary code to initialize and run the modules so the code you write is pretty minimal.
+They do not contain any codegen step so that's a bit of a drawback, but given the frequency to which codegeneration fails, it can actually be a good thing.
+Expo really tried to make the DX of them as easy as posible.

+They do have a drawback though, compared to TurboModules they are slow.
+Compared to Nitro Modules and raw C++ JSI modules they are way way slower.
+They are good enough for the general use case and expo themselves use their bindings for their native code so it's GOOD ENOUGH for the general use case but if performance is your #1 priority, you probably should not use them.

-# C++ Turbo Modules
+# JSI C++ Module

 It's notable to mention that there are a lot of cases where you don't want to interact with the native languages (Swift/Kotlin) but you might want to do pure C++ bindings.
-For some libraries like `sqlite`, `libsql`, Rust modules.
-This is what you want.
-The `JSI` is C++, your code is C(++).
+For some libraries like `sqlite`, `libsql`, Rust modules, some C library you CAN write a pure C++ module that does not go through the Turbo Module sub system.
 This will be the fastest option in terms of runtime cost, but documentation is super scant, outdated.
-They are also tricky to setup.
+They are also tricky to setup. [op-sqlite] is an example of a library written in (mostly) pure C++.
+But even though they are super difficult to setup they will almost never break (with the exception of the initialization which requires a stub Turbo Module) because you are directly interacting with the raw C++ code.

+# Nitro Modules

+Nitro Modules were created by Marc Rousavy.
+Him being a master of raw JSI C++ coding, started abstracting away many of the patterns in pure C++ code to make it easier to create modules.
+They are faster than either Turbo or Expo Modules.
+However, it is yet a third-party system supported by a smaller organization (or rather individual) and they do have their own quirks.
+With regards to speed they are probably on par with pure JSI C++ Modules but they do allow to call Swift/Kotlin far far more easier without the necessity of a lot of hand typed boilerplate.
+They have their own code generator but seems to work more reliably than the Turbo Modules one.

 # Which should you pick?

 It depends.

-You have a small team and want to just call some native Swift/Kotlin and are running Expo already: go for Expo Modules.
+You want to just call some Swift/Kotlin, on Expo and by leaps and bounds the least painful option: Expo Modules

-You have a C/C++/Rust library and require the most amount of performance: Go for C++ Turbo Module or a custom JSI module.

-You want JSI, have some expertise, not on expo: go for Turbo Modules, documentation is scant so this is the least option I recommend

-You want to get the ball rolling for now: go for an old arch module
+Require the most amount of performance and have extensive C++/Java/Android/ObjC/iOS knowledge: JSI C++ Modules

+Require the best performance but afraid of native monsters and ok with the risk of smaller third party module system: Nitro Modules

+If you want most of the perfomance without expo or third party packages: Turbo Modules

 # QA

-**Q**: Is it possible to have a `new arch` (i.e. Turbo Module) that is compatible with `old arch`?
+**Is it possible to have a `new arch` (i.e. Turbo Module) that is compatible with `old arch`?**

-**A**: Yes, but it's terrible, it takes a lot of work, copying the generated files and modifying the compilation process so that everything runs on both archs.
-You will definitely need help from one of the agencies or me to get this working properly and maintain it.
+The old arch is gone :)

-**Q**: Do you like Turbo Modules
+**Do you like Turbo Modules?**

-**A**: I don't, they are tricky to setup with code generation step and cryptic native errors.
+I don't, they are tricky to setup, their codegen generation is brittle and have cryptic native errors.
 I would much rather stick to pure C++ modules.
-Also, codegen sucks, never do codegen.

-**Q**: But Expo [insert your comment here]
+**But Expo [insert your comment here]**

-**A**: Expo Modules are great if they work for you.
-Use them.
-It's fine.
-Go ask them for issues.
+Expo Modules are great if they work for you.
+Use them and don't bother me :)

-**Q**: You say `JSI` is C++, how come `Turbo Modules` are ObjC/Kotlin/Java?
+**You say `JSI` is C++, how come `Turbo Modules` are ObjC/Kotlin/Java?**

-**A**: The same way Expo Modules are Swift/Kotlin.
+The same way Expo Modules are Swift/Kotlin.
 Ungodly amount of jumping between languages.
 Swift → ObjC++ → C++.
 Kotlin/Java → `JNI` (which is SLOW) → C++.
-You might be returning native objects/scalars when writing your code, but there is a lot of work later to cast stuff all the way to the right C++ abstractions.
+Your simple returning functions require a lot of casting stuff all the way to the right C++ abstractions.

-**Q**: Can I write my Turbo Module in Swift?
+**Can I write my Turbo Module in Swift?**

-**A**: No (kinda).
-Latest versions of Swift (5.9+) improved compatibility with C++, but it still ways to go.
+No... kinda...
+The latest versions of Swift (5.9+) improved compatibility with C++, but it still ways to go.
 The codegen scripts and all the internal tooling works with ObjC.
 You can write a very thin ObjC façade that will call your Swift code.
 So yes, there is a way to make it work but it's not straightforward.

-**Q**: When will I be able to write my `Turbo Module` in Swift?
+**When will I be able to write my `Turbo Module` in Swift?**

-**A**: Some day... maybe never... go ask Meta very nicely to do this :)
+Don't know, go ask Meta very nicely to do this :)

-**Q**: Can I write a native module in Rust?
+**Can I write a native module in Rust?**

 **A**: Yes, but not directly.
-Your Rust code needs to expose a C-ABI compatible API, which will then be called from a C++ turbo module, [here is a guide](https://ospfranco.com/post/2024/05/08/react-native-rust-module-guide/).
-There is also this [repo](https://github.com/laptou/jsi-rs) in case you really want to write everything in rust, but I haven't managed to get it to run, my Rust-Fu is not advanced enough, but it seems to bridge all the JSI code into Rust so you can call all the functions directly from Rust.
+Your Rust code needs to expose a C-ABI compatible API, which will then be called from a C++ turbo module, [here is a guide](https://ospfranco.com/post/2024/05/08/react-native-rust-module-guide/) there are guides in this website and some other packages, but again, smaller orgs/teams, you can take the risk.

-**Q**: What are the pitfalls when writing my native module?
+**What are the pitfalls when writing my native module?**

 **A**: There are many, for example you cannot just invoke a JSI/JS function in the middle of your native code.
 The JS VM might be busy doing something else, if you all of the sudden ask it to allocate memory for a JS object for example, you might corrupt the stack and your entire thing will go kaput.
-In order to get this you need to schedule a callback using a call invoker, then await on your native code, etc etc. It's complex to get all of the moving parts working nicely.
+In order to get this you need to schedule a callback using a call invoker, then await on your native code, etc etc. The different modules systems protect you against this, but there is so many details there that you might face dragons every once in a while.